viktorrudi/formik-playground/README.md

 The business logic has been put under `src/forms` for the one and only form.
 The logic is then used in `src/components/ContactForm`, which is also consuming the UI from `src/ui`.

+The pattern followed is a very simple version of "The Clean Architecture" (an onion type architecture), but lacking a lot since the application created was so simple and not in need of much business logic.

 ## What's there todo here?

 There are a bunch of TODOs as the application is not fully completed.
 It's to serve as an early representation of a finished product.